DGX Custom - EZ-ON Regulator Kit

 • Bleed line pressure using the manually operated valve of the device

-• Disconnect hose from the QD post of the device
+• Disconnect hose from the BC QD post of the device

 • Disconnect regulator first stage from the outlet of the gas supply cylinder